Higher Degrees frequently asked questions

 Q: Can Masters by Thesis candidates transfer to a doctoral degree?

-A: Yes, Masters by Thesis candidates who meet the relevant admission criteria under Rule 8 (Professional Doctorate) or Rule 9 (PhD) may transfer at any time into a doctoral degree if the project is suitable and the request is supported by the principal supervisor, Director, Higher Degree Research, and Associate Dean (Research).
+A: Yes, Masters by Thesis candidates who meet the relevant admission criteria under Rule 9 (PhD) may apply to transfer at any time into a doctoral degree if the project is suitable and the request is supported by the principal supervisor, Director, Higher Degree Research, and Associate Dean (Research).

-Candidates must demonstrate the ability to undertake doctoral-level research through a substantial written report and meet academic standards, as well as meet the relevant admission criteria under Rule 8 (Professional Doctorate) or Rule 9 (PhD).
+Candidates must demonstrate the ability to undertake doctoral-level research through a substantial written report and meet academic standards, as well as meet the relevant admission criteria under Rule 9 (PhD).
 This is usually by publishing a substantial research paper as first author in a peer-reviewed Q1 or Q2 journal.
 Supervisors must be eligible to supervise at PhD level, and the project must be suitable for a doctoral program.
 Refer to the HDR Student Handbook for further instructions

 Q: What should international candidates consider before transferring?